3scale/porta/portafly/doc/ux_specs/global_components/modal.md

 * [PatternFly Modal dialog design guidelines](https://www.patternfly.org/v4/design-guidelines/usage-and-behavior/modal)
 * [PatternFly-react Modal docs](https://www.patternfly.org/v4/documentation/react/components/modal)

+### Global modal specs
+* Modal dialogs are placed in the exact centre of the page.
+* Modal dialogs feature a "X" icon in the top right corner.
+Clicking the icon will dismiss the modal.
+* Clicking on the foreground (everywhere on the page outside of the area covered by the modal), will dismiss the modal.
+* Typing "Esc" on a keyboard will dismiss the modal.

 ### _'Send email to selected items'_ modal
 * Form ([PF specs](https://www.patternfly.org/v4/documentation/react/components/form))
   * List of selected items > unordered list ([PF specs](https://www.patternfly.org/v4/documentation/react/components/list))